rashmirathnayake/Smart-Traffic-Control-System-/README.md

 - Websockets or REST APIs (for communication)
 - Node-Red dashboard (for the user interface)

-### Installation and Usage
-1. Clone this repository.
-2. Set up the required dependencies (Python, Node.js, etc.).
-3. Configure camera feeds or video streams.
-4. Run the system and monitor traffic data via the web interface.

 Note that above informations are subjected to changes.